yownas/vsh/doc/INSTALL.md

 ### Security ###

 vsh and vshd are just shell-scripts, there is no guarantee that noone won't be able to get around the privileges setup in `vshd.ini`.
 Assume that anyone who has a vsh-key added to a host might gain admin access.
 To keep hosts and containers safe only add administrators you trust to your hosts and let less trustworthy admins access only a sub-set of hosts.

+If you are using vshd with only proxy-clients, and no containers that need root-access, you can let vshd run as an unprivileged user by adding a username to the host in the hostlist.
+Just remember that you might need to change vshprefix=/opt/vsh to something your unprivileged user can access.

+This also allows to set up separate vshd-instances on a single machine to let different groups have their own set of trusted keys and proxied clients they may access.